 Luke 14:1-5 – “Donkey in the Ditch” Incident: Evil hearts revealed again on Sabbath when Yeshua heals man during a meal at one of the leaders of the Pharisees’ house.

-Luke 23:54-56 – The women observe Pesach/Unleavened Bread after seeing where they laid Messiah body, they return Friday to prepare spices, they rest on the Sabbath day, according to the commandment, and then they return early Sunday morning to Yeshua’s gravesite to find Him already gone.
+Luke 23:54-56 – The women observe Sabbath after seeing where they laid Messiah’s body before sundown Friday.
+They return early Sunday morning before sunrise to Yeshua’s grave site to find Him already gone.

 John 7:22-23 – Yeshua explains the legal reasoning why healing on the Sabbath is according to the law of chesed (lovingkindness/mercy) that God desires, thus revealing the hard heartedness and evil intent of His accusers.